msr-consulting/exscalabar-user-guide/the_navigation_bar.md

 # Navigating the User Interface
 ## The Navigation Bar
 The navigation bar consists of two parts.
 The left hand side provides access to different portions of the system for direct control and visualization.
-The elements are defined by they're functionality and are the portions of the menu that may be accessed more frequently.
-T
+The elements are defined by functionality and are the portions of the menu that may be accessed more frequently.
+The left hand portion of the navigation bar is text based to provide a more clear pointer to systems unique to *EXSCALABAR*.

 ![left hand navigation bar](lh nav ui.png)